 The Professional Practice Concentration is approved by the Accreditation Council for Education in Nutrition and Dietetics (ACEND®).
-Cohorts are accepted in the summer term only.
-Preferred application is March 1.
+Cohorts are accepted only during the summer term.
+The preferred application deadline is February 1.

-The demand is great for wellness and preventive services, which include nutrition, in almost all areas of health care practice.
-The Master of Science (M.S.) in Nutrition Professional Practice Concentration prepares students who wish to enter the field of nutrition and dietetics practice as Registered Dietitian Nutritionists.
+The demand for wellness and preventive services, which include nutrition, is great in almost all areas of healthcare practice.
+The Master of Science (M.S.) in Nutrition Professional Practice Concentration prepares students who wish to enter the nutrition and dietetics practice field as Registered Dietitian Nutritionists.

 The MS-RDN program admits students once a year in summer (May start) and is offered at the Davie/Fort Lauderdale Campus or the Tampa Bay Regional Campus.
 Students may indicate their preference when applying to the program.